Leon Schuster: Comedic style

 According to Schuster, his appeal to the public stems from him making "them used to a certain style of comedy that they seem to like.
 They like trouble, and they know when Schuster is there, there is trouble.
 They also like me to rip off the topical stuff be risky and take chances.....and get 'moered!".

 In 2018, the comedian was "unapologetic about playing on every racial stereotype in his films", but openly admitted that he "does have some regrets about having profited from blackface".
 He further stated: "I'm so sorry that I can't make Mama Jack 2.
 If I had a dream come true, my next movie would be Mama Jack 2.
 But especially on Twitter they said stay away from the blackface, it's not on.
 It was black people talking to me and you've got to listen.
 I can't do it because I'll be heavily criticised.
 In the olden days it troubled nobody.
 But I won't go blackface now, I can't do it.
 There's not one actor in the world that will.
 It's just racist".

 Showmax film removals

 On 19 June 2020, South African streaming service Showmax removed over six of Schuster's films, citing his content as being "racially insensitive", considering he has used blackface in many of his films for "comedic effect".
 This came during the heightened Black Lives Matter protests.
 Schuster reacted, saying he was "shocked" and "can't believe that the content of his films does any harm".
 He said his work is "innocent" and just him "pranking people".

 Frank and Fearless (2018) was returned to the circuit after review.
+The five other films quietly returned on 28 August 2025; Multichoice did not disclose its decision.